Yōga, Tokyo: Derivation

 The name comes from Sanskrit root of the word "yoga".
 The Buddhist temple Shinpuku-ji chose the Sanskrit-derived appellation Yuga-san.
 The Sanskrit is also the root of the word "yoga" (योग→瑜伽→用賀).

 Culture

 Yōga is home to Kinuta Park, a broad green space established in 1957.
 The park is located 10 minutes from the Yōga Station and covers 39 ha.
 Kinuta Park has sports facilities, including baseball fields, a basketball court, and swimming pools (25m and 50m, also a small pool for kids and diving pool).
 The Setagaya Art Museum, est. 1986, is located on a corner of Kinuta Park.
 The museum has a permanent collection with an emphasis on photography, particularly the works of Kineo Kuwabara and Kōji Morooka.

-Yōga is noted for its educational institutions, and his home to many primary, junior, and high schools.
+Yōga is noted for its educational institutions, and is home to many primary, junior, and high schools.
 Perhaps the most significant of them all is Sakuramachi State Primary, which had biggest numbers of pupils in Setagaya-ku back in 1992–93 with more than 600 pupils.
+Yōga is also home to the all-girls Catholic Seisen International School.